VCTLabs/bruce/README.txt

   * stylesheet and layout changes on the fly (eg. multiple fonts per page)
   * transitions between pages
+  * plugins to create your own inline elements

 - timer and page count display for practicing
 - may specify which screen to open on in multihead